overshard/timestrap/docs/src/index.md

 ### Development Commands

-I've prebuilt a variety of build commands for development, you can see a list of them by running `gulp --tasks` and I will breifly cover some of them here.
+I've prebuilt a variety of build commands for development, you can see a list of them by running `gulp --tasks` and I will briefly cover some of them here.

 - `gulp` Will run a webserver with django and build the client with webpack
 - `gulp lint` Will check all code for style consistency